Whh-32/RunnerGame/README.md

 #### Note:

+1.Click Space and jump!!

-Unfortunately, in this game, obstacles have a similar pattern
+2.Unfortunately, in this game, obstacles have a similar pattern

 #### Capabilities: